webmproject/libwebp/README.md

 ## Bugs

-Please report all bugs to the issue tracker: https://issues.webmproject.org
+Please report all bugs to the [issue tracker](https://issues.webmproject.org).
+For security reports, select 'Security report' from the Template dropdown.

 Patches welcome!
 See [how to contribute](CONTRIBUTING.md).